 Regardless of how detailed your original inspection and testing are, you will always make discoveries and encounter changes in the plans, and Fair Lane was no exception.
 We found much more damage when areas were emptied of furniture and carpets were removed.
 HFE was given a proposal with hard figures for the removal of old finishes and application of new finishes, but the repairs were done on time and materials.
 The difficulty wasn't so much in the additional cost but in procuring materials.
 The dominant species was quartersawn white oak laid in a herringbone pattern.
 Although the pattern was the same, the lengths of the wood in some rooms varied.

-The complexity of the repair work peaked with a temporary elevator shaft opening on the large landing (shown on page 44); it was installed when the Fords became too feeble to navigate the grand staircase.
+The complexity of the repair work peaked with a temporary elevator shaft opening on the large landing (see the sidebar below); it was installed when the Fords became too feeble to navigate the grand staircase.
 It was not original to the home, and it had to go.
 David and Peter took on a repair that defied anything I'd ever seen: two merging herringbone patterns had intersected at a right angle, and all prior installation evidence had been removed to accommodate the elevator shaft.
 They had no blueprints or spec drawings as guidelines, and it was the only point in the entire house where the herringbone pattern intersected at a right angle.
 This was way over my pay grade, and I watched in awe as they removed steel angle iron framing in the elevator shaft and then methodically reconstructed the pattern.
 It is hands-down the most impressive repair work I've seen in my 45-year career.

 The other major deviation came late in the project when we were asked to restore the bowling alley floors.
 The maple flooring that framed the bowling alley had been refinished within the last decade, and the chemicals I use had no effect on the contemporary coating.
 I wasn't surprised, so I did have a plan B, as in Super Bee.
 On the few occasions where I've needed detailed and controlled sanding on restoration jobs like these, the Super Bee and/or the U-Sand is my weapon of choice.
 You can easily control the loss of original material and not compromise the preservation intent.
 It is a superb piece of equipment, and is now the only major sanding device I have in my stable.